 Another way to stabilise with very short working distance is to hold the leaf (or whatever) the creature is on in left hand and rest the lens on the same hand.
 Both on the same platform means if one moves so does the other = stability, relatively speaking.
 It’s all relative, isn’t it.

 As already indicated, I use flash and largely exclude ambient light for sharpness.
-I use manual mode and my shutter speed is kept at dSLR specs (for when I use the m4/3 – so I am used to the slower SS) and my aperture is usually as small as I can have it within diffraction limits.
+I use manual mode and my shutter speed is kept at dSLR specs (for when I use the m4/3 – so I am used to the slower SS) and my aperture is usually as small as I can have it within diffraction limits – don’t ask.
 In all but the strongest sun this is enough to eliminate ambient light so the flash is the effective shutter speed – very fast = sharp.
-The maximum synch flash speed on most DSLR’s is around 1/250 which is enough most of the time, it’s also a serious limitation when you need faster and don’t want the multi exp of high speed synch.
+The maximum synch flash speed on most DSLR’s is around 1/250 which is enough most of the time, it’s also a serious limitation when you need faster and don’t want the multi exp of high speed synch – old tech.

-If I want ambient light in the scene, for effect, or because the creature is dark and there is no immediate background to bounce light off I will use aperture priority or just lower the shutter speed.
+If I want ambient light in the scene, for effect, or because the creature is dark and there is no immediate background to bounce light off I will just lower the shutter speed.
 On my camera I never leave base ISO for anything, another restriction of small sensors – presently.
 Variation in ISO is really only necessary for natural light shots, since flash effectively controls exposure.

 I usually set the camera to underexpose using flash compensation through ETTL, to keep the highlights from blowing – being able to vary the angle of the light helps too – with reflection.
 You don’t want light bouncing directly back into the lens.
 This underexposure also has the effect of saturating the colours.

-I have to say it again, there is no substitute for actual experience.
+I ‘ll say it again, there is no substitute for actual experience.
 Any guide or book should only be to help define that.

 The first focus you need is inner, focus of your attention.
-If you don’t have that you won’t get it in a lens.
-And the kind of focus you need to actualize your potential can be developed – gradually.
+If you don’t have that you won’t get it in a lens, not enough anyway.
+And the kind of focus you need to actualize your potential can be developed.

 Probably the single most important aspect of any picture, focus, for without focus where you want it you don’t have a picture worth looking at.
-It’s normal to focus manually in macro but I believe that is only because the equipment most people use doesn’t auto-focus very well, and/or they don’t know how to use AF for macro – apart from the fact every macro lens I know of extends with magnification, which takes time.
+It’s normal to focus manually in macro but I believe that is only because the equipment most people use doesn’t auto-focus very well, and/or they don’t know how to use AF for macro.

-I use AF with the (1.5 inch) LCD on 5 year old technology – it’s now end of 2010 (March 2013 – Jan 2015 – Jan 2016 and new setup) – known for its poor low light performance so it can’t be bad, can it?
-I do it this way basically because I find it easier than using the viewfinder – back injury, and an unwillingness to strain my neck.
-Poor eyesight too.
+I use AF with the (1.5 inch) LCD on 2005 technology – it’s now end of 2010 (March 2013 – Jan 2015 – Jan 2016 and new setup) – known for its poor low light performance so it can’t be bad, can it?
+I do it this way basically because I find it easier than using the viewfinder.

 I’ll tell you how I do it.
 First I have a look over the top of the camera to see which part of the creature I want in focus first, and then I aim at that point through the LCD, having single centre point focus set on the camera.
 As soon as focus is locked I press the button the rest of the way – without delay – and voila, I have the shot – usually.